pschou/go-flowfile/README.md

 flowfile is a GoLang module providing a set of tools to interact with NiFi FlowFiles at a low level.
-It's been finely tuned to handle the streaming context best as memory and disk often have limitations.
+It's been finely tuned to handle the streaming context best, as memory and disk often have limitations.

 This module was built to be both simple to use and operate at a low level (at the bytes) to work with FlowFiles at wire speed.
-Here is an example of a how a basic filtering and forwarding method would be written:
+Here is an example of how a basic filtering and forwarding method would be written:

 ```golang